mgkahn/n6293_db/README.md

 This is one of two docker images used for NURS 6293 Introduction to Database Systems at the University of Colorado Anschutz Medical Campus College of Nursing (https://catalog.ucdenver.edu/cu-anschutz/courses-a-z/nurs/) as part of its Masters level Nursing Informatics program.
 This docker image provides RDBMS support using Firebird 3.0.10.
 The second image provides a Ubuntu front end running HTML-5 based NOVNC along with class-required DBMS applications.
 The image is multi-architecture for ARM64 and AARCH64.

 ## Core features:
-- Dockerfile uses "builder" model using mgkahn/firebird3:latest on DockerHub.
-This is a simple clone of the FB 3.0.10 build by jacobalberty (https://github.com/jacobalberty/firebird-docker) altered only to support multi-architecture builds to support Apple Intel and Silcon Mac (and Windows).
-See https://github.com/mgkahn/Firebird3
+- Dockerfile uses "builder" model based on mgkahn/firebird3:latest on DockerHub.
+This is a simple clone of the FB 3.0.10 build by jacobalberty (https://github.com/jacobalberty/firebird-docker) altered to support multi-architecture builds to support Apple Intel and Silcon Mac (and Windows).
+See https://github.com/mgkahn/jacobalberty-firebird-docker.git BRANCH: 3.0.10_multiarch
 - Image accepts all ENV variables described in https://github.com/jacobalberty/firebird-docker.
 - Image uses Docker-managed volume, named db_vol to persist the /firebird mount point which holds all FB databases (/firebird/data) and all configuration files (/firebird/etc).
 - Image communicates with UI docker container via docker-compose network called n6293_net.